Do not accept a termination package or severance offer without speaking to a professional first!

 – and the availability of similar employment, having regard to the experience, training and qualifications of the servant.

-To limit an employee’s severance to the minimum amount stipulated in the Employment Standards Act and displace their entitlement to common law severance, employers must:
+To limit an employee’s severance to the minimum amount stipulated in the Employment Standards Act and displace their entitlement to common law reasonable notice, employers must:

 - Execute the employment agreement in accordance with fundamental contract law principles.